piaccho/country-gallery/README.md

 # Country Gallery

-REST API serving static HTML with images and descriptions of cities of given country.
+REST API service created as an assignment for Distributed Systems course.
+It serves static HTML page with images and descriptions of cities of given country.
 Main goal of assignment is integration of several open APIs

 Used APIs:
 - Country names - [CountriesNOW](https://countriesnow.space/)